ZupIT/beagle-docs/content/en/docs/Tutorials/Test/_index.md

 ## Unit tests

 Unit tests measure code functionality at its minor fraction or unit.
-Beagle has its own unit tests, and they need to be frequently reviewed, updated or added to make sure important code units are tested.
+Beagle has its own unit tests, and they should be frequently reviewed, updated or added to make sure important code units are tested.

 ## User interface tests